greg-js/arch-wiki-md-repo/wiki/_content/Gaming.md

 ### Using BFQ

 BFQ is an io-scheduler that comes as a feature of [linux-zen](https://www.archlinux.org/packages/?name=linux-zen) and [Linux-ck](/index.php/Linux-ck "Linux-ck"), and is optimized to be much more simplistic, but provides better interactivity and throughput for non-server workloads.
-To enable, see [Linux-ck#How to enable the BFQ I/O Scheduler](/index.php/Linux-ck#How_to_enable_the_BFQ_I.2FO_Scheduler "Linux-ck").
+To enable, simply add the kernel parameter _elevator=bfq_ to your [bootloader](/index.php/Bootloader "Bootloader").
 It is important to note that although most guides recommend using either _noop_ or _deadline_ for SSDs for their raw throughput, they are actually detrimental to interactivity when more than one thread is attempting to access the device.
 It is best to use _bfq_ unless you desperately need the throughput advantage.

 ## See also